quicwg/ops-drafts/draft-ietf-quic-manageability.md

 distinguish ACK-only packets from payload-carrying packets based on packet size are likely to fail, and are emphatically NOT RECOMMENDED.

-## DSCP and ECMP
+## Quality of Service handling and ECMP

-QUIC assumes that all packets of a QUIC connection or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port} will receive similar network treatment as feedback provided about loss or delay of each packet is used as input to the congestion controller.
-Therefore it is not recommended to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
-If differential network treatment, e.g. by the use of different DSCPs, is desired, multiple QUIC connections to the same server may be used.
-However, in general it is recommended to minimize the number of QUIC connections to the same serve, as otherwise congestion controllers will compete against each other.
+It is expected that any QoS handling in the network, e.g. based on use of DiffServ Code Points (DSCPs) {{?RFC2475}}, as well as Equal-Cost Multi-Path (ECMP) routing is applied on a per flow-basis (and not per-packet) and as such that all packets belonging to the same QUIC connection get uniform treatment.
+This is important as feedback about loss or delay of each packet is used as input to the congestion controller.

 Depending of the loss recovery mechanism implemented, QUIC may be more tolerant of packet re-ordering than traditional TCP traffic (see
 {{packetnumber}}).
-However, currently it is still expected that Equal-Cost Multi-Path (ECMP) routing is flow-based and all packets belonging to the same QUIC connection get uniform treatment.
+However, it cannot be known by the network which exact recovery mechanism is used and therefore reordering tolerance should be considered as unknown.

 # IANA Considerations